ngoanhtien/booking-movies-ticket-be/memory-bank/activeContext.md

 - Maintaining translation key consistency across components

 ## Learnings
+- Debugging Hibernate `AnnotationException` often involves carefully checking `mappedBy` values against the field names in the owning side of relationships.
+- Resolving Hibernate `QueryCreationException` and `UnknownPathException` requires verifying that JPQL paths correctly reflect the defined entity relationships.
+- When Hibernate's `ddl-auto = update` fails due to constraints (e.g., adding `NOT NULL` to a column with existing `NULL`s), temporarily relaxing the constraint in the entity or cleaning the data in the database are common workarounds.
 - JPA entity relationship implementation
 - Status management using enums
 - Effective use of Recharts for data visualization